geut/www/packages/site/posts/blog/hello-hyper.md

 It’s also important to notice that behind Hypercore Protocol there are two companies that were steadily pushing forward the old Dat landscape and now they bring us to this new _Hyper_ place, these are Blue Link Labs (the company behind Beaker) and [Hyperdivision](https://hyperdivision.dk/).
 Knowing all this can help to clarify and hence improve a challenging issue that haunted Dat organization in the past (and quite possibly many other open source projects too), we are talking about *communication issues*.
 And for better communication, one important requirement is transparency, without transparency you can’t have clear processes and reaching a goal this way becomes really hard.
-Having a separate organization, detached from personal accounts, with clear faces behind the final decisions and an open process for introducing new changes, (eg: limited resources and bandwidth) give us a much more _defined_ and clear shape.
+Having a separate organization, detached from personal accounts, with clear faces behind the final decisions and an open process for introducing new changes (all this in a context with limited resources and bandwidth) give us a much more _defined_ and clear shape.
 Making things better becomes easier if we start from this point.

 ## The new Dat Community Ecosystem